-Tomas Salem holds a Master degree in Social Anthropology from the University of Bergen, and a Master degree in Samfunnssikkerhet [Societal Safety/Security] from the University of Tromsø.
-He has studied Rio de Janeiro's Military Police, and the process of reforming the police ahead of the 2016 Olympics.
-His main research interests are state formation, violence, and masculinity, and in his research he draws on perspectives from critical security studies and gender studies.
+I hold a Master degree in Social Anthropology from the University of Bergen, and a Master degree in Samfunnssikkerhet (Societal Safety/Security) from the University of Tromsø.
+I have previously worked in the field of urban security, and have studied the process of reforming the military police in Rio de Janeiro ahead of the 2016 Olympics.

 2018 Kjønnsperspektiv i forskningen.
 Presentation at the Department of Geography, UoB, 8th mars.

 2018 How to integrate gender perspectives in research towards the SDGs.
 Presentation at workshop on Critical approaches to gender, sustainability and futurity, at the SDG 2018 Conference in Bergen, 9th February.